lbladma/My-Book-Search-Engine/README.md

 ## Links
 This is the link to the live site on [Heroku](https://fast-depths-80373.herokuapp.com/)

-This is the link to my github Repo [GitHub](hhttps://github.com/lbladma/My-Book-Search-Engine)
+This is the link to my github Repo [GitHub](https://github.com/lbladma/My-Book-Search-Engine)
 #
+## LinkdeIn

  [<img alt="LinkedIn" src="./images\linkedin.png">](https://www.linkedin.com/in/taoufika/)